 Postgraduate Committee is one of many committees in Cuth’s.
 Its role is to organise social and academic events for the Postgrad community within Cuth’s.

 With over one hundred already existing societies there’s something for almost everyone but if there isn’t we welcome you to join us and create something new for us.

-- Postgraduate and Mature Student’s Committee Chair
+- Postgraduate and Mature Student’s Committee President

 The PGM Chair’s role is to represent the views of Postgrads and Mature Students on a variety of different committees within college, the JCR and the wider university.
 They also chair Postgraduate Committee, which co-ordinates events that are tailored for Postgrad and Mature Students.
 These events range from academic events such as research forums to meals out, day trips and bar crawls.